Hunter HC 50: Design

 The Hunter HC 50 is a recreational keelboat, built predominantly of vacuum bag moulded fiberglass, with a foam-core deck.
 It has a cutter rig, a raked stem, a walk-through open reverse transom with a swimming platform and folding ladder, an internally mounted spade-type rudder controlled by a tiller and a fixed fin keel.
 It displaces 16000 lb and carries 5600 lb of lead ballast in the keel and also 2700 lb of flooding water ballast in each of two lateral tanks, filled with electric pumps.
 The design has 6.5 ft stand-up headroom below decks.

 The boat has a draft of 5.83 ft with the standard keel fitted.

 The boat is fitted with a Japanese Yanmar diesel engine of 38 hp or optionally of 47 hp, both with 90 degree sail drives and folding propellers.
 The fuel tank holds 150 u.s.gal and the fresh water tank has a capacity of 50 u.s.gal.

 Factory standard equipment included a fully battened mainsail, 95% roller furling jib on the inner forestay, hank-on light-wind headsail, gear for an asymmetrical spinnaker, aluminum mast tripod support, mainsheet traveler mounted on a stainless steel arch, eight opening deck hatches, four two-speed self tailing winches, 27 in stanchions mounting triple lifelines, anodized spars, fixed bowsprit with an anchor roller and electric windlass, stern "picnic" anchor locker, hot and cold water transom shower, a gimbaled nav station, fully enclosed head with shower, private forward and dual aft cabins, a dinette table, dual sinks, two-burner gimbaled liquid petroleum gas stove and oven, refrigerator and freezer, a water-maker, a fog bell and six life jackets.
 Factory options included a carbon fiber mast, wheel steering, a knotmeter, GPS, radar, autopilot, depth sounder, air conditioning, electric halyard winch and a bimini top.

 The design has a hull speed of 8.99 kn.

-Operational history

-The HC 50 was named Cruising World's Best Performance Cruiser for 2001, describing it as "a boat that brings such offshore-racing innovations as water ballast and a gimballed nav station into a cruising context."